-Have you recently received a Notice and Demand for Payment of unpaid taxes from the IRS?
+Have you recently received a Notice and Demand for Payment of unpaid taxes from the IRS or New York Department of Taxation and Finance?
 You’re not alone.
 There are options for handling your tax debt beyond sending a massive lump sum payment to the IRS.
 An experienced tax attorney in New York can help you handle tax collection efforts and avoid the significant penalties you may absorb if you fail to repay your tax debt on time.
 One of the most substantial penalties some taxpayers in arrears with the IRS face is a tax lien.

 What Is a Tax Lien?

 In the simplest terms, a tax lien is a public notice from the IRS that the agency has a legal claim to a taxpayer’s property.
 Once the IRS has determined a taxpayer owes back taxes, the agency will review the taxpayer’s financial information and tax payment history to determine the exact amount due.
 A federal tax lien basically notifies creditors that the government has a legal claim on the taxpayer’s property.

 The IRS will pursue a tax lien when the agency deems it appropriate.
 This will be after notifying the taxpayer of their debt and issuing a Notice and Demand for Payment.
 This Notice will include a full breakdown of the amount owed, interest accrued, and penalty fees applied to the balance.
 The Notice will also include a due date for repayment.
 If the taxpayer does not respond to the Notice or repay the listed amount by this date, the IRS will begin collection efforts, and there is a ten-year statute of limitations in which they may do so.